© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Three pillow mounds 540m north east of sea mark on Ashey Down is a scheduled monument protected by Historic England under reference 1012756.
 View the official record →

-Three pillow mounds 540m north east of sea mark on Ashey Down is a group of three earthwork mounds located on the Isle of Wight.
+Three pillow mounds 540m north east of sea mark on Ashey Down is a group of earthwork monuments consisting of three raised linear mounds situated on Ashey Down in Hampshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1012756.

 Three pillow mounds 540m north east of sea mark on Ashey Down is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1012756.